ArthurCLM/E-COMMERCE_ANALYSIS/README.md

 # Topics made

 This work covers the main topics:
-- Cleaning the database.
+- Understand the data.
+- Data Cleaning.
-- Data analysis.
+- Data Analysis.
 - Application of time series models.
-- Cluster analysis.
+- Cluster analysis for customers.